danawanzer/stats-with-jamovi/_main.md

 \caption{Independent t-test results in jamovi}(\#fig:unnamed-chunk-5)
 \end{figure}

 Our p-value is less than .05, so our results are statistically significant.
+Like most of the statistics we'll come across, the large the t-statistic (or F-statistic, or chi-square statistic...), the smaller the p-value.

 We can write up our results in APA something like this:

 > Anastasia's students (*M* = 74.53, *SD* = 9.00, *n* = 15) had significantly higher grades than Bernadette's students (*M* = 69.06, *SD* = 5.77, *n* = 18), *t* (31) = 2.12, *p* = .043, *d* = .74.